10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Los Angeles construction sites house copper wire, generators, power tools, and building materials worth tens of thousands of dollars.
 Most of it sits unattended overnight, on weekends, and during shift changes.

+Copper prices remain at historic highs, making wire theft extremely profitable.
+Power tools resell quickly on online marketplaces.
+Heavy equipment can be moved and stripped for parts within hours.
 Sites under construction have minimal physical security compared to occupied buildings.
 Fencing provides basic perimeter control but can be cut in seconds.
-Material storage areas sit exposed with no locks.
-Equipment yards rely on visibility and camera coverage that thieves study and work around.
+Material storage areas sit exposed.
+Equipment yards rely on visibility and camera coverage that experienced thieves study and work around.

 Passive Systems Only Capture Theft After It Happens

 Traditional cameras record events but don't prevent them.
-Thieves know passive construction site security cameras won't stop them.
+Thieves know passive construction site cameras won't stop them.
 They just document what was taken.

 Footage provides evidence for insurance claims and police reports.
 But by the time you review it, your materials are already at the scrap yard.
 Delayed discovery means replacement costs, project delays, and insurance premium increases instead of prevention.
-Your camera system proves theft occurred.
-It didn't protect your jobsite.

 Gaps in Human Guard Coverage

-1. Conduct a Comprehensive Jobsite Security Assessment
+1. Conduct a Full Jobsite Security Assessment

 Identify Vulnerable Zones

-A comprehensive audit maps risk zones, evaluates existing security measures, and identifies gaps in coverage.
+A site audit maps risk zones, evaluates existing security measures, and identifies gaps in coverage.
 This data-driven approach targets security investments where they'll have the greatest impact rather than deploying cameras randomly across the site.

 Assessment also includes analyzing theft patterns in your specific Los Angeles neighborhood.
 Some areas see higher copper theft.
 Others experience more tool theft or heavy equipment targeting.
 Local crime data informs where to focus jobsite theft prevention resources.
+Valley Alarm has been monitoring commercial sites across Greater Los Angeles since 1981, and that local history shapes every site assessment we conduct.

 2. Use Strategic Camera Deployment with Analytics